Medieval Padding

 I’m not at all sure that the function of the ai sequences is padding or even whether they are a distinct group within themselves.
 It’s possible that av, aiv, aiiv, and aiiiv are completely different from one another and only superficially look the same.
 Perhaps they are similarly shaped to obfuscate their meaning.

-It’s possible that only the where to buy isotretinoin in hong kong shape is borrowed from padding (which often starts with an “a” shape, followed by minims, and ends with a “v” shape) and yet the function of the sequences is something other than padding.
+It’s possible that only the shape is borrowed from padding (which often starts with an “a” shape, followed by minims, and ends with a “v” shape) and yet the function of the sequences is something other than padding.
 And… there is still the possibility that they are numbers.

 I think your question about “air” is a very good one.
 I’ve been looking into this as well.
 I need illustrations to explain my thoughts about the “air” patterns so I may have to answer in a blog rather than as a comment reply.